 In addition, interested candidates must:

-- Have a demonstrated keen interest in the work of the (COMPANY NAME) and have a personal commitment to the ideals of the Charter; and,
+- have a demonstrated interest in the work of the (COMPANY NAME) and have a personal commitment to the ideals of the Charter; and

 No working experience is required to apply for the (COMPANY NAME) Internship Programme.
 Your training, education, advance course work or skills should benefit the (COMPANY NAME) during your internship.

-English and French are the working languages of the (COMPANY NAME).
+English and French are the working languages of the UN Secretariat, for this position fluency in English is required.

 Potential candidates may be contacted by the hiring team directly if further information is needed during the review of their application.

-Due to the high volume of applications received, only candidates who have been short-listed will be contacted.
+Due to the high volume of applications received, only short-listed candidates will be contacted.

 - IT skills and programmes that you are proficient in.

-There should be no expectation of employment by the (COMPANY NAME) upon completion of the internship.
+There should be no expectation of employment by the (COMPANY NAME) or the IIMM upon completion of the internship.

 Interns are responsible for all internship-related expenses that they incur.
 The (COMPANY NAME) accepts no responsibility for costs arising from accidents and/or illness incurred during an internship.
 Therefore, upon award of an internship, interns are responsible for securing adequate insurance coverage and are required to sign and return a statement confirming their understanding and acceptance of these conditions of service.

 A person who is the child or sibling of a staff member shall not be eligible to apply for an internship at the (COMPANY NAME).
-An applicant who bears to a staff member any other family relationship may be engaged as an intern, provided that he or she shall not be assigned to the same work unit of the staff member nor placed under the direct or indirect supervision of the staff member.
-For purposes of this instruction, "child" means (i) the child of a staff member; (ii) the child of the spouse of a staff member (stepchild); and (iii) the spouse of a child of a staff member or a staff member's spouse (son- or daughter-in-law).
+An applicant with any other family relationship to a staff member may be engaged as an intern, provided that they shall not be assigned to the same work unit of the staff member nor placed under the direct or indirect supervision of the staff member.
+For purposes of this instruction, "child" means (i) the child of a staff member; (ii) the child of the spouse of a staff member (step-child); and (iii) the spouse of a child of a staff member or a staff member's spouse (son- or daughter-in-law).
 "Sibling" includes the child of both or either parent of a staff member and the child of the spouse of a parent of a staff member (that is, also half- and step-sibling).

 Candidates of certain nationalities must obtain a visa authorizing their stay in Switzerland before they depart for Geneva to begin their internship.
-While this is the overall responsibility of the selected candidate, we will provide information and supporting documents in this regard.
+While this is the overall responsibility of the selected candidate, the IIMM will provide information and supporting documents in this regard.

 **In the context of the COVID-19 pandemic, applicants may be requested to undertake the internship remotely in view of constraints regarding visa issuance, international travel and access to UN premises.
 Applicants must be willing and prepared to undertake the internship remotely for a part or the entirety of the internship.